-Local Procedures for Implementing Family and Medical Leave Provisions
+Local Procedures for Implementing Family and Medical Leave Provisions beginning on the first duty day of the school year

-Eligible employees can take up to 12 weeks of unpaid leave in the 12-month period
+Eligible employees can take up to 12 weeks of unpaid leave in the 12-month period the birth, adoption, or foster placement of a child.
+Military caregiver leave for spouses is limited to a combined total of 26 weeks.